-In the future, these trainees will work closely with the PNG churches to make this powerful tool available to local communities in their heart languages.
+In the future, these trainees will work closely with the PNG churches to make this powerful tool available to local communities in a language that speaks to their hearts.
 In fact, it is already having an impact on the people who helped produce it.
 One of the church elders who served as a voice on the recording was very excited as he told the team, “There are many places I want to show this video!”
 A woman who played the voice of the mother on the film was so touched by the plight of the children in the story that she was genuinely crying as she read her lines.

 The first case of AIDS in PNG appeared in 1987 and since then it has been spreading rapidly.
 The film is needed to teach the causes and effects of this devastating illness.
 Zach, one of the film trainees, declared, “Many men and women will change their lives by watching this video.”
 He explained, “Because it is in their own language, it talks straight to the heart!”

 The Great Commission and the second Greatest Commandment work hand in hand.
 We are constantly reminded of two things: tools, training, and solutions are received well and sustained longer in the context of loving, biblical relationships … and that personal and community benefits in the here and now open hearts and doors for gospel witness.

 Media specialists Lauren and Connie Runia received training in recording and production through International Media Services here on the JAARS campus.
 In 2014, your generous gifts to the Where Needed Most fund provided quick funding for equipment sent to PNG for the Runias to then teach local media specialists how to create oral recordings of Scripture and Bible stories in many of the more than 800 languages spoken in Papua New Guinea.
 Since then, the Runias have made annual training trips to PNG.